O Kadhal Kanmani (soundtrack): Composition

 According to Rahman, the song "Aye Sinamika" took the longest time to get completed.
-It was a "soft song" that Ratnam wanted to be more energetic, on the lines of "Endrendrum Punnagai" (from Alaipayuthey) with more indipop sound to it.
+It was a "soft song" that Ratnam wanted to be more energetic, on the lines of "Endrendrum Punnagai" (from Alai Payuthey) with more indipop sound to it.
 Although the lyrics for the song were written by Vairamuthu, Ratnam and Rahman again contributed two self-coined terms to the song: "Sinamika" and "Anadhika".
 The words in the song were almost incidental — the words are sounds just like the other sounds, from the instruments.
 In the track, almost an entire minute is filled with variations on just three words- 'Nee' 'Ennai' 'Neengaathe'.
 The track has more guitar sounds.
 Regarding "Kaara Attakkaara", which was one of the first songs to be composed, Rahman told that it was planned to be a very unconventional composition.
 After incorporating various ideas into the song, the original track length was 15 minutes.
 Later, Rahman cut it down to nearly 6 minutes.
 Singer Darshana recorded her parts for the song in January 2015.
 The lines first rehearsed were used in the trailer.
 She recorded for twenty minutes.
 Four days later, she was called in the studio to record the same rap that was sung by Aaryan Dinesh Kanagaratnam.
 "Parandhu Sellu Vaa" was composed using the iPad app "Loopy", which creates loops, since Ratnam wanted it to feature minimal orchestration.
 It is a slow, sensuous track.
 When the phrase "Nanaindhu Kollava" appears at the middle of the song, the minimal violin based orchestration begins and runs until the end of the track.
 The song has sixty odd non-repeating words.
 "Theera Ulaa" was composed after Rahman had seen the entire film.
 Singer Darshana's lines were in the classical Indian music genre.
 Rahman wanted her to sing with the feel of 'contentment' as if 'floating in air'.
 In parts, the track is laid with twangs of classical instruments.
 The arrangement of the track is fast-paced with all the three singers' voices vocoded.
 The song starts off with a lot of auto-tune but diminshes when the female vocals begin, blending of classical music.